ahmad9059/blog/content/posts/chatbot.md

 ---
-title: AI Chatbot Web App with Google Gemini and Vercel
+title: Build an AI Chatbot Web App with Google Gemini and Deploy on Vercel
 draft: false
 date: 2025-04-19
 description: Learn how to build an AI chatbot web app using Google Gemini and deploy it on Vercel.